-Urbis has been engaged by ESR Australia (the Proponent) to conduct an Aboriginal Cultural Heritage Assessment (ACHA) for Lots 11, 12 and 13 in DP 253503 at 290-308 Aldington Road, as well as 59-62 and 63 Abbotts Road, Kemps Creek, NSW (hereafter referred as the 'subject area') to accompany the State Significant Development Application (SSDA) for a warehousing and distribution centre within the study area.
-This ACHA Report (ACHAR) was prepared in accordance with the following guidelines:
+Urbis has been engaged by ESR Australia (the Proponent) to conduct an Aboriginal Cultural Heritage Assessment (ACHA) for Lots 11, 12 and 13 in DP 253503 at 290-308 Aldington Road, as well as 59-62 and 63 Abbotts Road, Kemps Creek, NSW (hereafter referred as the 'subject area').
+The ACHA Report (ACHAR) will accompany a State Significant Development Application (SSDA) for a warehousing and distribution centre within the subject area to be known as Westlink.

+The ACHAR was prepared in accordance with the following guidelines: